zim-desktop-wiki/zim-desktop-wiki/CONTRIBUTING.md

 structure.

 Only very generic features that are obviously useful for all users should be part of the core package.
-When in doubt please discuss first - either via the mailing list or via a GitHub issue ticket.
+When in doubt please discuss first - preferably on the discussion forum.

 In some cases, there is a good compromise by extending the core functionality with certain capabilities, but exposing the user interface to take advantage of